Jayasankar-R/Jayasankar-R/README.md

 ### It's me Jayasankar R.
-###### Electronics Undergrad | Still finding
+###### Electrical & Electronics Undergrad | Software Developer
 ![Black-Technology-Linked-In-Banner.png](banner.jpg)

-I am a final year electronics student at Model Engineering College.
-I am curious about integrating my course relevance with modern computer science applications, and want to be a developer in the future.
+Another Indian engineer in the making.
+A dynamic tech enthusiast filled with a keen interest to learn, grow and develop.
+Loves to work for and promote inclusion in today's tech spaces.

-Explored areas of web development, and Machine Learning.
+Explored areas of Web Development, and Machine Learning.

 Skills: